 Living History at Home Cooking Demonstrations

 What were the Continental soldiers eating while on campaign during the Revolutionary War?
-The Museum's Living History at Home cooking demonstrations take you through making foods inspired by Joseph Plumb Martin's Memoir of a Revolutionary Soldier published in 1830.
+The Museum's Living History at Home cooking demonstrations take you through making foods of the Revolutionary era.

 The Museum's Tyler Putman and Mark Turdo mix up a festive drink, show examples of posset cups found in an archaeological dig at the site of the Museum, and talk about the history of the drink.